bbredesen/go-vk/README.md

 # go-vk

+***This package is in an alpha state right now!*** It is very likely that API details may change and it has only been tested on Windows.
+You may find bugs!

 go-vk is a Go-langauge (and Go-style) binding around the Vulkan graphics API.
 Rather than just slapping a Cgo wrapper around everything, Vulkan's functions, structures and other types have been translated to a Go-style API.
 For example, "native" Vulkan returns any resources you request in pointers your program passes into Vulkan.
 This allows
 Vulkan to (generally) return a VkResult success or error code from the C function call.
 However, in Go, we have the